jaksz/random-code-snippets/anki-invert-cloze.md

 # Inverting cloze cards in Anki

-Use this code to swap the cloze question with the cloze answer on Anki cards:
+Use this code to swap the cloze question with the cloze answer on Anki cards, as long as the card only includes one cloze field (i.e., only `c1`, no `c2` and so on).

 ```python
 import re